-CAMPUS SAFETY & SECURITY AT GORDON-CONWELL THEOLOGICAL SEMINARY
+CAMPUS SAFETY & SECURITY

-At Gordon-Conwell Theological Seminary, the safety and welfare of all Seminary community members and guests are the highest priority for the Gordon College Police Department.
-With the support of many other departments we constantly strive to maintain a safe and secure environment for the Seminary to accomplish its educational mission.
+At Gordon-Conwell Theological Seminary, the safety and welfare of all Seminary community members and guests are the highest priority.
+With the support of many other departments, we constantly strive to maintain a safe and secure environment for the Seminary to accomplish its educational mission.